Abortion in Indiana: 1960s reforms

-Early 2000s developments
+2000s developments

 The state passed a law in the 2000s banning abortions after 22 weeks based on the theory that this is the point in development after which the fetus can feel pain.
 The state was one of ten states in 2007 to have a customary informed consent provision for abortions.

+During the 2010s, Indiana passed 14 bills restricting abortion.
+Of the eight that were able to be put into effect, further restricting the ability of facilities to perform abortions.
+Between 2010 and 2019, 10 clinics that provided abortion had closed, bringing the facility density from 7.7 to 5.4.

 In 2011, the state was one of six where the legislature introduced a bill that would have banned abortion in almost all cases.
 It did not pass.
 In 2013, state Targeted Regulation of Abortion Providers (TRAP) had provisions related to admitting privileges and licensing.
 They required clinics have hospital privileges or some similar agreement.

 The state legislature passed the "Sex Selective and Disability Abortion Ban" in 2016.
 The bill banned abortions based solely on the fetus's gender, race, ethnicity or detected disability, holding the doctors that perform them liable, and requiring women undergoing abortions to be notified of this 18 hours before the operation.
 The bill also demanded that aborted fetus be treated as deceased humans, requiring clinics to bury or incinerate the bodies if the woman did not take control of this.
 The bill was set to go into effect in July 2016, but courts enjoined a permanent injunction against the bill's provisions on the basis these violation the right to an abortion established by Roe v.
 Wade.
 The challenge to the injunctions reached the Supreme Court of the United States by May 2019, where the Court's per curiam decision in Box v.
 Planned Parenthood of Indiana and Kentucky, Inc. reversed the injunction on the fetal disposal aspect, stating that had no impact on a woman's right to an abortion.
 The Supreme Court did not rule on any merits of the non-discriminator clauses, leaving the permanent injunction in place.

 In 2018, the state was one of eleven where the legislature introduced a bill that would have banned abortion in almost all cases but were unsuccessful in passing it.
 Nationally, 2019 was one of the most active years for state legislatures in terms of trying to pass abortion rights restrictions.
 State governments with Republican majorities started to push these bills after Brett M. Kavanaugh was confirmed as a US Supreme Court judge, replacing the more liberal Anthony Kennedy.
 These state governments generally saw this as a sign that new moves to restrict abortion rights would less likely face resistance by the courts.
 The Indiana Legislature passed a ban of the most common type of second-trimester abortion procedure in the state in April 2019.
 As of mid-May 2019, state law banned abortion after week 22.